 Gear: This column provides guidance for equipping the character, and it only matters when you've finished creating the character's background.
-In general, a character spends up to 30% of her wealth (determined using Table 5-1 on page 135 of the Dungeon Master's Guide or assigned by the DM) on the gear associated with her most recent activity, up to 20% of her wealth on the gear for her second most recent activity, and up to 10% on the gear for her third most recent activity.
+In general, a character spends up to 30% of her wealth (determined using Table 5-1 on page 135 of the Dungeon Master's Guide or assigned by the DM) on the gear associated with her most recent activity, up to 20% of her wealth on the gear for her second most recent activity.
 Background choices made earlier than "third most recent" don't affect the character's equipment.
 You can spend the character's remaining wealth on anything you choose.